harvard-lil/website-static/app/_sketches_active/hovermarks.md

 # Required
 what_does_it_do: >
-  Bookmarks that face spine out.
+  Bookmarks that face spine out

 # Optional
 why_does_it_exist: